 Some patients are afflicted with certain skin conditions, which can leave the skin scarred with uneven surfaces and oddly pigmented.
 Because these irregularities occur in the upper layers of the dermis and not on the surface, the application of topical products would never reach the root of the problem.
 Undergoing a dermabrasion (or facial sanding) procedure can help improve the skin and lessen visible facial imperfections.

-Procedure: The procedure is performed in office under a local anesthetic.
+At our office right outside Boston dermabrasion is performed under a local anesthetic.
 Abrading of the skin is performed utilizing a mechanical instrument.
-The tool used is dome shaped and covered with a rough or wired surface that rotates at a very high speed.
+The tool used is dome-shaped and covered with a rough or wired surface that rotates at a very high speed.
 As this tool moves across the skin, the dead, keratinized epidermis is scraped away in layers, until the dermis is revealed.
 The injured skin will go through a process to heal itself.
 As a result of the healing process, the body creates a new and smoother surface.

 *Pre-requisite – Skin must be prepped with specific products for a minimum of six weeks*